AsmundSchei/WeaponCollection/README.md

  Collection of common military weapons for backup purposes under CC0-1.0 license.
 Artists is credited in folders.
 Please credit them if you use the models.
 All models is OBJ meshes.
  Version: 4.26.
 Files size: 1.57GB

- Link to Sketchfab models: https://sketchfab.com/aasmundschei/collections/downloadable-military-weapons
+ Sketchfab models can be found here: https://sketchfab.com/aasmundschei/collections/downloadable-military-weapons

  ![Capture](https://user-images.githubusercontent.com/2607194/193647936-8dfb4142-b20f-4add-be65-4a2e06d3191b.JPG)
  ![Capture3](https://user-images.githubusercontent.com/2607194/193647976-a8a873f1-0d15-4c75-82e1-ecc4b5004a23.JPG)